MFn233/TipsExtension/README.md

 ## ❓ Why This Mod Exists

 I originally created this mod solely to enable tips in the **pause menu** for **Minecraft 1.12.2**, as this feature was **missing** in older versions of the *Tips* mod.
 Later, I expanded it by adding a **customizable breathing effect** to enhance the visual experience.

+> ❗Note: AI tools were used to assist in the development of this mod.❗